zhaohappy/libmedia/site/docs/guide/quick-start.en-US.md

 # Quick Start

+Check out the [build configuration examples](https://github.com/zhaohappy/libmedia-example) to find references for your specific build tool and quickly learn how to integrate libmedia into your project.

 ## Preparation

 libmedia is developed based on the cheap library.
 Before using it, you need to have some knowledge of [cheap](https://github.com/zhaohappy/cheap); you need to be able to understand the development ideas of cheap and master the use of pointers.
 If you have learned C language, it will be very easy to get started.